 - Manufacturer – A large company that makes products, such as a fizzy drinks company or a pet food maker.
 They produce products in volume, but lack the distribution network and capabilities to sell directly to consumers.
 Instead, they rely on wholesalers to buy their products and resell them onto retailers.

 - Wholesalers – Large warehousing businesses that store vast quantities of different goods.
 They buy in bulk from different manufacturers, then sell in smaller quantities to traders and individual businesses.
-Wholesalers negotiate low prices for buying in vast quantities – for example a wholesaler might bulk buy cans of fizzy drink for £0.10 per unit from the manufacturer.
+Wholesalers negotiate low prices for buying in vast quantities – for example a Cash and Carry might bulk buy cans of fizzy drink for £0.10 per unit from the manufacturer.

-- Traders – Small businesses, such as restaurants, newsagents and retail shops buy their stock from the wholesaler.
-A newsagent might buy 96 cans of fizzy drink from a wholesaler for a unit price of £0.20, and then sell them individually in their shop for £0.40 per can.
+- Traders – Small businesses, such as restaurants, newsagents and retail shops buy their stock from the bulk retailer.
+A newsagent might buy 96 cans of fizzy drink from a Cash and Carry for a unit price of £0.20, and then sell them individually in their shop for £0.40 per can.